Posted On June 3, 2016 Personal Injury

 Get information about the property owner, including the individual’s or company’s name, address, insurance carrier, and insurance policy number.
 Make a note of any individuals (such as employees at a business property) who assisted you after the accident or witnessed the event.
 If an accident or incident report is drafted, request a copy.

 This seems like a lot to remember, but when an auto accident happens, there’s a chance you will forget to gather some of the information you need.

 Fortunately, you can often get additional information after-the-fact.
 The police report will often include information about the time and location of the crash, the parties involved, and their vehicle and insurance information.

 It’s always better to gather as much information as possible right off the bat – especially since a police report can take days, or even weeks, to prepare.
 You don’t want to wait that long to get your car fixed or your injuries treated.

 But if you are missing some information, don’t give up hope.
-A car accident lawyer can still help you figure out your next steps and where to look for the information you need.
+A New Jersey car accident lawyer can still help you figure out your next steps and where to look for the information you need.
 Contact us for a free phone case evaluation at (866) 778-5500 if you have any questions about filing your claim.